icon__logo-c

 • A savvy writer who understands all the best blogging practices and techniques?

-• Or a savvy copywriter who’s been trained in the art of persuasion, conversion strategy, branding, advertising AND who understands all the best blogging practices and techniques?
+• Or a savvy copywriter who’s been trained in the art of persuasion, conversion strategy, branding, and advertising, AND who understands all the best blogging practices and techniques?

 I rest my case.